iyke395/Pokemon-Hackathon/README.md

 - Understand the different unique strenght of pokemons.
 - Top 5 pokemons by each unique Strenght.
 - Make comparisons on different pokemon
-- Analyse thier strenght and weeknesses
+- Analyse thier strenght and weaknesses

 ## The Process
 - Open the Pokemon dataset on microsoft excel to take a peek on its content and do some quick analysis like sorting to see the pokemons with the highest values on each unique criteria
 - For the visualization, i chose to use Microsoft PowerBI
 - Loaded the csv file on Power Query to do he necessary cleaning, i decided to change all balnk cells to "Null"
-- Apply to power BI to commence Visualization
+- Apply to Power BI to commence Visualization
 - i used more of clustered bar charts for the visualizations and Filtered by the Top 5 or 6 in some cases

 ## Overview of Analysis obtained